wavefrontHQ/docs/pages/doc/wavefront_kubernetes.md

 Our Collector for Kubernetes collects metrics to give comprehensive insight into all layers of your Kubernetes environment, such as nodes, pods, services, and config maps.

-Depending on the selected setup, metrics are sent to a Wavefront proxy and from there to the Wavefront service.
+Depending on the selected setup, metrics are sent to the Wavefront proxy and from there to the Wavefront service.
 It's possible to send metrics using direct ingestion, but the Wavefront proxy is preferred for most cases.

 ![kubernetes core monitoring](/images/kubernetes_core.png)